rust-lang/book/second-edition/src/ch10-02-traits.md

 impl Summarizable for NewsArticle {}
 ```

-Even though we're no longer choosing to define the `summary` method on
+Even though we’re no longer choosing to define the `summary` method on
 `NewsArticle` directly, since the `summary` method has a default implementation
 and we specified that `NewsArticle` implements the `Summarizable` trait, we can
 still call the `summary` method on an instance of `NewsArticle`: